Law School Case Brief

 U.S. Const. amend.
 XI is interpreted to hold that a state cannot be sued by a citizen of another state, or of a foreign state, on the mere ground that the case is one arising under the United States Constitution or laws.

-Can the State of Louisiana be sued in federal court by one of its own citizens upon a suggestion that the case arose under the Constitution or laws of the United States?
+Could Louisiana be sued in federal court by Hans upon a suggestion that the case arose under the Constitution or laws of the United States?

 The Court held that a citizen could not sue a state unless the state consented to jurisdiction.
 The Court based this decision on a historical analysis of sovereignty, as well as an examination of the purpose behind U.S. Const. amend.
 XI.
-In the case at bar, the Court held that the State had not consented to jurisdiction; therefore, the Court could not exercise jurisdiction over the matter even if there were legal grounds for the underlying suit.
+Because defendant had not consented to jurisdiction in Hans' action, the Court could not exercise jurisdiction over the matter even if there were legal grounds for the underlying suit.
+The circuit court's order was affirmed.